Covid regulations are still in flux around the world. Here's a country-by-country roundup of what's happening.

-As of Sept.
-5, Saint Lucia has dropped its pretravel testing mandate for international visitors.
+Saint Lucia dropped its pretravel testing mandate for international visitors.
 Vaccination requirements have also been removed.
 Details can be found on the Saint Lucia Tourism Authority's website.

-Scotland's indoor mask mandate was lifted on April 18.
+Scotland's indoor mask mandate was lifted in April 2022.
 Face coverings are no longer required in shops and restaurants, or on public transport.
-As of Feb.
-28, Covid passports are not needed for nightclubs and sports venues.
-Scotland lifted most of its Covid-19 restrictions on Jan.
-24. Nightclubs were allowed to reopen, large indoor events resumed and the social-distancing rules were dropped.
-Restrictions on outdoor events were lifted on Jan.
-17.
+Covid passports are no longer needed for nightclubs and sports venues.
+Scotland lifted most of its Covid-19 restrictions in January 2022.
+Nightclubs were allowed to reopen, large indoor events resumed and the social-distancing rules were dropped.
+Restrictions on outdoor events were lifted as well.

 Details and updates can be found on Visit Scotland's website.
 Travel restrictions have been lifted in coordination with England and the rest of the U.K.

-Beginning June 14, nightlife establishments no longer have capacity limits and a negative rapid test is not required for entry.
+As of June 2022, nightlife establishments no longer have capacity limits and a negative rapid test is not required for entry.
 However, only fully vaccinated people are allowed and masks must be worn.
 Capacity limits for events and private gatherings

-Quarantine requirements were lifted for vaccinated travelers on April 1.
-The country also lifted the outdoor mask mandate, but masks are still required indoors.
+Quarantine requirements were lifted for vaccinated travelers.
+The country also lifted the outdoor mask mandate.
 The latest Covid-19 guidelines can be found on the Ministry of Health's website.

 The government delayed the launch of new vaccinated-passenger travel lanes due to the Omicron variant.
 Some vaccinated travel lanes are already in effect, allowing